 - Trustworthiness – Is Encrypt.me safe to use?

 Jurisdiction – Where is Encrypt.me located?

-Although I like how they’re transparent about their company, it doesn’t mean it is safe to use.
+Although I like how they’re transparent about their company, it doesn’t mean it is safe to use in UK.
 Even though they claim to keep no logs, the truth of the matter is, if the NSA were to come knocking on Encrypt.me’s doors, they would have no choice but to surrender your private information.
 We’ll look over their logging policy in a bit, but if you want to check out something that’s based in a safe jurisdiction, check out ExpressVPN or NordVPN.

-Security – Does Encrypt.me keep logs?
+Security – Does Encrypt.me keep logs in UK?

 - The number of bytes sent and received